 A summary of the Chinese rules and regulations

-- Sell on-line on a Chinese hosted website requires certification which only available to a Chinese business
+- Sell on-line on a Chinese hosted internet site requires certification which only available to a Chinese business

-- Any product sold on Chinese website is subject to Chinese rules and regulations
+- Any product sold on a Chinese internet site is subject to Chinese rules and regulations

-- Products sold on website outside China to a Chinese consumer are not subject to Chinese rules and regulations
+- Products sold on internet sites outside China to a Chinese consumer are not subject to Chinese rules and regulations

 - Products imported to China are subject to duty and taxes

-- B2C purchased from overseas website are not subject to Chinese product certification rules (i.e. overseas cosmetic products sold directly to a consumer do not require Chinese product certification)
+- B2C purchased from foreign internet site are not subject to Chinese product certification rules (i.e. overseas cosmetic products sold directly to a consumer do not require Chinese product certification)

 Chinese e-Mall market today

 The good news today is all these e-Mall department stores help the suppliers to trade end to end; selling, payment, importing, shipping, taxes, etc.